 Neuroscience Graduate Program

 Research Interests:1.
 GABAergic neurosteroid modulation of ethanol drinking and ethanol withdrawal 2.
-The impact of steroid levels on brain function and behavior, with behavioral assessments using animal models of anxiety, depression, and seizure susceptibility 3.
+The influence of steroid levels on brain function and behavior, with behavioral assessments using animal models of anxiety, depression, and seizure susceptibility 3.
+Neurochemical substrates underlying binge drinking and interaction with stress with a focus on sex differences 4.
 Use of genetic animal models to examine alcohol-related behaviors » PubMed Listing

-Preceptor RotationsAcademic Term Available Winter 2014 Maybe Spring 2014 Maybe Fall 2015 Maybe
+Preceptor RotationsAcademic Term Available Winter 2016 No Spring 2016 No

 Neuropharmacology; neuroendocrinology of ethanol intake and withdrawal